wix/react-native-calendars/README.md

   // If hideArrows=false and hideExtraDays=false do not swich month when tapping on greyed out
   // day from another month that is visible in calendar page.
 Default = false disableMonthChange={true}
+  // If firstDay=1 week starts from Monday.
+Note that dayNames and dayNamesShort should still start from Sunday. firstDay={1}
 />
 ```